 Carbs – will make up the remainder of the calories left.
 So once you have your protein lets say of your 2,400 calories protein is 200g or 800 calories and Fats are 100g or 900 calories you would have 700 calories left for carbs which would be 175g per day if the math is correct here.

-My advice find a coach who is knowledge, and educated who can not only make suggestions, but can review your food, hold you accountable and can help you make adjustments as needed.
+My advice, find a coach who is knowledgeable and educated who can not only make suggestions but can review your food, hold you accountable and can help you make adjustments as needed.
 It’s a simple science and we are all unique and different in our own ways, so what works for me might not work for you.
 However, I do know there is a formula out there for every last one of us that will work; some of us just need to look and work harder for it.

 I hope this helps you guys understand macros in a better light and the power they have in shaping your physique if you master the numbers right.

 Until next time, eat well, train hard & be nice to people!